 In October, the coordinating institution known as The Claremont Colleges changes its name to Claremont College.

 In January, the idea of a single centralized library (there are three at the time) serving The Claremont Colleges is first proposed.

-The university receives initial accreditation from the Western Association of Schools and Colleges (WASC).
+The university receives initial accreditation from the WASC Senior College and University Commission (WSCUC).

 CGU launches its program in Politics & Public Policy, one of the oldest of its kind in the United States.

 The Rancho Santa Ana Botanic Garden—home to CGU’s Botany Department—is moved from Orange County to its current Claremont location north of Foothill Boulevard.

 The Honnold/Mudd Library (a.k.a.
 The Claremont Colleges Library) is dedicated and opens, combining the collections of Pomona College, Claremont McKenna College, and CGU into a central library system for all the Claremont institutions.

 CGU’s Religion program is conceived when ground is broken at the newly affiliated Claremont School of Theology—formerly the School of Religion at University of Southern California—enabling both institutions to share faculty members, research, and other resources.
 Four students graduate with Master of Arts in Religion degrees in 1963.

 The coordinating institution known as Claremont College changes its name to Claremont University College.

 Claremont University College’s name is again changed—to Claremont Graduate School and University Center.